H432a/H432a/README.md

 <div align="left" style="margin-top: 20px;">

 ###
-- A 2nd Year BTech CSE (IoT) student at Shiv Nadar University Chennai
+- A 2nd Year BTech CSE student at Shiv Nadar University Chennai
 - I enjoy **Competitive Programming**, and exploring **algorithms**.<br>
 - Enthusiastic about **IoT** (Internet of Things) and focused on developing innovative solutions that connect the physical and digital worlds.
 - Let's connect and collaborate on creating innovative solutions together!
+- Curse you, Perry the Platypus!
+XD

   <br>
   <br>